Jack Suwinski Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Cubs have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.

-- The Cubs give up the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- His last appearance came on Saturday against the Kansas City Royals, when the lefty tossed six innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance was on Sunday against the Kansas City Royals, when the right-hander went 6 1/3 innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.